microsoft/botframework-cli/CONTRIBUTING.md

       ? author: Microsoft
       ? version: 1.0.0
       ? license: MIT
       ?
-Who is the GitHub owner of repository (https://github.com/OWNER/repo): microsoft ?
+Who is the GitHub owner of repository (https://github.com/OWNER/repo): microsoft/Pragati ?
 What is the GitHub name of repository (https://github.com/owner/REPO): botframework-cli ?
 Select a package manager: npm
       ?
 TypeScript: Y